D3: Deep Deconvolution Deblurring for Natural Images

 \section{Abstract}

-In this paper, we propose to reformulate the blind image deblurring task to directly learn an inverse of the degradation model using a deep linear network.
+{ In this paper, we propose to reformulate the blind image deblurring task to directly learn an inverse of the degradation model represented by a deep linear network.
 We introduce ``Deep Identity Learning (DIL)”, a novel learning strategy that includes a dedicated regularization term based on the properties of linear systems, to exploit the identity relation between the degradation and inverse degradation models.
-The salient aspect of our proposed framework is it neither relies on a deblurring dataset nor a single input blurred image (like Polyblur, a self-supervised method).
-Since it is purely image-data-independent, we term our model as ``Null-Shot deblurring Using Deep Identity Learning (NSD-DIL)".
-We also provide an explicit representation of the learned deep linear network in a matrix form, called ``Deep Restoration Kernel (DRK)" for deblurring task.
-The proposed framework detours the typical degradation kernel estimation step involved in most of the existing blind deblurring solutions by the proposition of our Random Kernel Gallery (RKG) dataset.
-In this work, we focus on the restoration of mild blur images, generated by small out-of-focus, lens blur, or slight camera motion, which often occurs in real images.
+The salient aspect of our proposed framework is it neither relies on a deblurring dataset nor a single input blurry image (e.g. Polyblur, a self-supervised method).
+This framework detours the typical degradation kernel estimation step involved in most of the existing blind deblurring solutions by the proposition of our Random Kernel Gallery (RKG) dataset.
+The proposed approach extends our previous Image Super-Resolution (ISR) work, NSSR-DIL, to the image deblurring task.
+In this work, we updated the regularization term in DIL based on Fourier transform properties of the identity relation, to deliver robust performance across a wide range of degradations.
+Besides the regularization term, we provide an explicit and compact representation of the learned deep linear network in a matrix form, called ``Deep Restoration Kernel (DRK)" to perform image restoration.
 Our experiments show that the proposed method outperforms both traditional and deep learning based deblurring methods, with at least an order of 100 lesser computational resources.
-The proposed NSD-DIL method can be effortlessly extended to the Image Super-Resolution (ISR) task as well to restore the low-resolution images with fine details.
-The NSD-DIL model and its kernel form representation (DRK) are lightweight yet robust and restore the mild blur input in a fraction of a second.
-Hence, more suitable for wide real-time applications. \keywords{Convolution \and Deblurring \and Deconvolution \and Degradation kernel}
+The $D^3$ model, both L-CNN \& DRK, can be effortlessly extended to the Image Super-Resolution (ISR) task as well to restore the low-resolution images with fine details.
+The $D^3$ model and its kernel form representation (DRK) are lightweight yet robust and restore the blurry input in a fraction of a second.}